glowkeeper/P3D/docs/unityFundamentals.md

 Save the script and play.
 This line assigns the colour blue to the _GameObject_ to which the script is attached.
 So your ball should turn blue.

-OK so now we need to make the ball actually jump.
-In the [Unity 1 - Player control](https://learn.unity.com/project/unit-1-driving-simulation?missionId=5f71fe63edbc2a00200e9de0&pathwayId=5f7e17e1edbc2a5ec21a20af&contentId=5f7229b2edbc2a001f834db7) tutorial, a `transform.Translate` and `transform.Rotate` wer used to move the _GameObject_.
-This is straightforward, but not always ideal - instead, you should use _forces_.
+OK so now you need to make the ball actually jump.
+In the [Unity 1 - Player control](https://learn.unity.com/project/unit-1-driving-simulation?missionId=5f71fe63edbc2a00200e9de0&pathwayId=5f7e17e1edbc2a5ec21a20af&contentId=5f7229b2edbc2a001f834db7) tutorial, a `transform.Translate` and `transform.Rotate` were used to move the _GameObject_.
+This is straightforward, but not always ideal - instead, you should use _forces_ so that you deploy the Unity physics engine.
 In Unity, you apply forces to a _RigidBody_.
 We already have a _RigidBody_ added to our ball, so let's add a reference to that in the script.
-Add the following line after the opening { for the myBall class.
+Add the following line after the opening `{` for the myBall class:

 `private Rigidbody rb;`

-Now we need to assign the rb variable.
-In the Start() method add the following:
+Now you need to assign the `rb` variable.
+In the `Start()` method add the following:

 `rb = GetComponent<Rigidbody>();`

-_rb_ is now associated with the _RigidBody_ of the ball GameObject.
-We can now apply a force to it to get it to move.
+`rb` is now associated with the _RigidBody_ of the ball _GameObject_.
+You can now apply a force to it to get it to move.
 Add the following code to your OnJump() method:

 `rb.AddForce(0.0f, 300.0f, 0.0f);`